vitran96/evershop-docs/docs/development/knowledge-base/middleware.md

 }
 ```

 This middleware function has the next argument.
-Besides of doing it’s own business, it takes care of call `next()` based on it’s own logic.
+Besides of doing it’s own business, it takes care of calling `next()` based on it’s own logic.
 In this case, if you do not call `next()` the request will be left hanging forever.

 ### Asynchronous middleware function